 - The selection sort, for instance, can be seen as constructed using design by induction: - 1.
 When there is only one element, we are done. - 2.
-When there are n > 1 elements, we - (a) select the largest element, - (b) sort the remaining n-1 elements, and - (c) append the largest element to the sorted n-1 elements. - This looks simple enough, but the selection sort isn't very efficient. - How can we obtain a more efficient algorithm via design by induction? - To see the power of design by induction, let's look at a less familiar example.
+When there are n > 1 elements, we - (a) select the largest element, - (b) place it behind the remaining n-1 elements, and - (c) sort the remaining n-1 elements. - This looks simple enough, but the selection sort isn't very efficient. - How can we obtain a more efficient algorithm via design by induction? - To see the power of design by induction, let's look at a less familiar example.